Residence permit for spouses

 2. Spouse privilege settlement permit

-3. Requirements for spouse privilege settlement permit
+3. Requirements for spouse privilege and residence permit

 3.2.
 Three years of residence in Germany